Dominican Citizenship & Nationality Services

 Certificate of No Nationality

-• Spanish citizenship applications (proving ancestors remained Spanish)
+• Spanish citizenship by descent applications

-Research process: We search Dominican civil registries and naturalization records to confirm no citizenship was acquired.
+Our process: We search Dominican civil registries and naturalization records to confirm no citizenship was acquired.

 Learn More About Certificate of No Nationality →